Quality Education Driven by Quality Teaching

 We implement the Quality Teaching Program, running workshops and mentoring to support teachers.

 We select Senior Mentors from within schools, and they are trained to start running the Quality Teaching Program themselves.

 We hand over responsibility to the school staff and local community who are now capable of providing in service support for their teachers wthout the aid of SeeBeyondBorders.

 In 2017 The Cambodian Ministry of Education carried out Early Grade Reading Assessments.
 The results were startling with “half of Cambodian children in grades 1 and 2 unable to read a single familiar word”.

 The teaching of reading in Cambodian schools typically focuses on memorising vast numbers of letter combinations and words in isolation rather than in context.
 We want to ensure that every child leaves school with the ability to read and write in their own language.
 The goal of SeeBeyondBorders’ Literacy Program is to improve the professional knowledge, practice and engagement of teachers teaching literacy.
 It incorporates reading, writing, listening and speaking.
 We have introduced teaching techniques used in other phonologically based writing systems and adapted them to suit the unique Khmer context.
 This approach has the potential to revolutionise Khmer literacy teaching so that students can learn in a more intuitive and engaging way, reading for meaning and with enjoyment.
-The Literacy Program is now entering its second year in Ek Phnom and working with the District Office of Education we have expanded it to 7 schools.
+The Literacy Program has been operational in 5 schools in Ek Phnom District since 2017.
 Our overall aim is to effect systemic change in the Cambodian education system, adding literacy to both our maths and mentoring programs.